 Use the Decision Table Settings tab to specify the decision table file to load, and, if available, the domain model file to load, when this decision table operator starts.
 This table also configures the operator's logging level, and provides a schema grid in which to set the schema of the action tuple emitted as part of the operator's output tuple.

-Loading from an Artifact Management Server or loading from a local file system is mutually exclusive.
+Loading decision tables from an Artifact Management Server or loading from a local file system is mutually exclusive.

 |Load from AMS||Loads a decision table from a TIBCO Artifact Management Server (AMS), which is a separately installed product.|